Abu Ghraib (Botero series): Public and critical responses

-As one can imagine, the media went crazy with the public imagery of the scandal taking place in Abu Ghraib.
+The media went in a frenzy with the public imagery of the scandal of Abu Ghraib.
 For many it even reminded them of 9-11 when the United States of America received a terrorist attack in New York City.
-This surprize laid a foundation for Botero's artwork.
-People were astonished at his artwork but had been previously and fairly warned by the scandal itself.

-"Botero’s rounded forms stoke the viewer’s pathos because their tender composition contrasts so starkly with the scene’s brutality."
+Daniel Rey wrote, in the Americas Quarterly: "Botero’s rounded forms stoke the viewer’s pathos because their tender composition contrasts so starkly with the scene’s brutality."

-According to America's Quarterly it is said that, "The Abu Ghraib series was an artistic departure for Botero.
+According to the Americas Quarterly article, "The Abu Ghraib series was an artistic departure for Botero.
 Whereas his characters usually have inscrutable faces, Botero gives the prisoners expressions of pain, anguish and humanity.
 What is more, he hides the torturers from view, granting the prisoners the dignity of being the paintings’ subjects."

-Joseph Boone goes into details regarding the form of art Botero uses to depict those suffering in the prisons of Abu Ghaib.
-He describes that the way he forms and paints the bodies enhances the ideas on the torture that was done to those poor people in Iraq.
+Joseph Boone describes that the way he forms and paints the bodies enhances the ideas on the torture that was done in Iraq.
 In his book The Homoerotics of Orientalism he wrote, “Botero links the degradation of the prisoners to violations of their culture’s gender and sexual taboos; thus, in some tableaux, the prisoners are “feminized” by being forced to wear women’s undergarments glaringly unsuited to their oversized and hirsute bodies, and in others they are coerced into bodily contact suggestive of sexual acts.”

 Exhibits

-For two years after Botero's Series was released, no North American museums offered to display his artwork.
-Finally, in 2006 the Marlborough Gallery in New York became the first venue to host the series.
-Later that year the University of California became the first exhibit of the Abu Ghraib Botero Series.
-To this day, most of Botero's Series is kept in the gallery in the University of California, Berkeley as part of their Latin American Studies Program.
+For two years after Botero's Aby Ghraib series was released, no North American museums offered to display it.
+Finally, in 2006 the Marlborough Gallery, in New York became the first venue to host the series.
+Later that year the University of California, in Berkeley, became the first exhibit of the series.
+Most of Botero's series is kept in the gallery in the University of California, as part of their Latin American Studies Program.

-Significance

-Legacy and impact

-The famous artwork series of Abu Ghraib completed by Fernando Botero is a historical representation of what happened in 2003 during the Iraq War.
-Many continue to wonder if Botero was offering more in his district images that has not yet been addressed.